-The Company's accounting policies require it to reflect in its financial statements an allowance for estimated credit losses with respect to mortgage loans that it has made based upon its evaluation of known and inherent risks associated with its private lending assets.
+The Company's accounting policies require it to reflect in its financial statements an allowance for estimated credit losses with respect to mortgage loans receivable that it has made based upon its evaluation of known and inherent risks associated with its private lending assets.
 Management reflects provisions for loan losses based upon its assessment of general market conditions, its internal risk management policies and credit risk rating system, industry loss experience, its assessment of the likelihood of delinquencies or defaults, and the value of the collateral underlying its investments.
 Actual losses, if any, could ultimately differ from these estimates.
-There have been no provisions for loan losses in the Company's history.
+There have been no provisions for loan losses in the Company's history and the Company currently has no outstanding mortgage loans receivable.